Purdue-CSUSB/purdueusb.com/README.md

 ### **Please take a moment to familiarize yourself with [YAML](https://learnxinyminutes.com/docs/yaml/) and [Markdown](https://learnxinyminutes.com/docs/markdown/) formats.**

+#### Images

+Please run `webp-convert` on any directories of images you add that are not in webp format.

 #### USB Members

 1. Edit either `_data/members.yml` or `_data/alumni.yml` with their name, title, class rank, and (optionally) an appropriate personal website.